qdevelopergithub/LAMP/docs/Parameters.md

 ### redisDeploySwitch

 Switch to deploy a redis cache or not.
-Note that certain versions of Moodle (e.g., 3.1) don't work well with Redis, so use this only for known well-working Moodle versions (e.g., 3.4).
+Note that certain versions of Lamp (e.g., 3.1) don't work well with Redis, so use this only for known well-working Lamp versions (e.g., 3.4).

 Type: bool